 Formerly a commercial hub for textile production, today's West Point has a thriving economy as home to KIA Motors' first U.S. automotive plant, which opened in 2010.
-West Point has a walkable, historic downtown with an eclectic assortment of shops-from antiques and unique home furnishings to quaint apparel and accessories boutiques -and eateries including Asian, Italian, Southern, and pub-style cuisine.
+West Point has a walkable, historic downtown with an eclectic assortment of shops-from antiques and unique home furnishings to quaint apparel and accessories boutiques-and eateries including Asian, Italian, Southern, and pub-style cuisine.
 Cultural opportunities in the area include a community theater, a 600-seat town auditorium, and a local outdoor amphitheater.
 The town sits just downstream from the 26,000-acre West Point Lake offering 500 miles of shoreline for fishing, camping, and water sports.
 The nearby Valley Community Center and Sportsplex offers tennis courts, baseball fields, soccer fields and a 64,000-square-foot aquatic Olympic Center with a walking track, basketball, racquet-ball, and football facilities.

 Peachtree City, Georgia (800 Commerce Drive, Peachtree City, GA 30269; Tele-phone: 678-593-3100).
 Point's 13,500 square foot facility in Peachtree City is located 10 miles south of I-85 at the intersection of GA-54 and GA-74, directly adjacent to The Avenue, a large outdoor mall area featuring numerous shopping and dining options.
-The site hosts dual credit enrollment programs while also providing support for students in Point Online and Point Connect programs.
+The site hosts dual credit enrollment programs.

 Savannah, Georgia (Compassion Christian Church, Adult Ministry Center, 55 Al Henderson Blvd., Savannah, GA 31419; Telephone: 706-784-3110).
-Located on the campus of Compassion Christian Church, this site offers core curriculum for on-ground students, dual credit enrollment courses for high school students, and support for students in Point Online and Point Connect programs.
+Located on the campus of Compassion Christian Church, this site offers core curriculum for on-ground students and dual credit enrollment courses for high school students.